RelativeBinary/refactoring-examples/README.md

 # Extracting Volume Credits
 - like the play variable were going to try to extract the volumeCredits variable.
     - to further reduce locally scoped variables

+# Removing the 'format' variable
+- as suggested before temporary variables can be problematic.
+Theyre only useful within their own routine, and therefore they encourage long, complex routines.
+- format is the next one to remove.
+- this will be done by replacing a the temp var with a function (perferably)